by James Fletcher

 Using AI seems like it would a minefield of random course-corrections and unexpected tangents, both narratively and visually.
 How was the experience and how difficult is it to maintain a coherent story structure and character arc?

-“The production on this new film was far less chaotic.
-AI has already come a long way since 2023, especially the visual technology.
-I could achieve some really complex shots that were impossible even two months ago, like a girl climbing up the ceiling and swinging back and forth on a chandelier.
+“The production on DreadClub was more complex.
+I could achieve some really complex shots that were impossible even two months ago, like a girl climbing up the ceiling of the library and swinging back and forth on a chandelier.”

 The music is entirely AI generated.